Actindo-AG/Documentation/Core1Platform/UsingCore1/05_ManageDashboard.md

 #### Prerequisites

-- A dashboard tab has been created, see [Create a dashboard](#create-a-dashboard).
+- A dashboard tab has been created, see [Create dashboard](#create-dashboard).
-- At least one dashlet has been added to the dashboard, see [Add a dashlet](#add-a-dashlet).
+- At least one dashlet has been added to the dashboard, see [Add dashlet](#add-dashlet).

 #### Procedure